nus-cs2103-AY1920S2/duke/docs/README.md

 ![deadline](deadline.png)

-In blue: Adding a todo with `Buy Christmas presents` as the `DESCRIPTION`, `2020-12-24` as the `DATE`.
+In blue: Adding a todo with `Buy Christmas presents` as the `DESCRIPTION`, and `2020-12-24` as the `DATE`.

 In red: A message confirming that the deadline was added successfully.